 seen that the four watches identify the setting with Rome.
 Note the words of Proverbs 7v19 -

-"the goodman of the house" - Matthew 24v43…"for the Son of man is as a man taking a far
+of man (who is also "the master of the house"*) is as a man taking a far journey" who"left his

 In Matthew 24v42-51 there is the prophecy of the "faithful and wise servant" who provides

 "meat in due season" - but who later begins "to smite his fellowservants, and to eat and drink

 with the drunken".
 We hope to have more to say on this in studies 3 & 4 & cp 'messages' - p.
 3

 - note especially the ecclesial history which is recorded under 'Philadelphia'.

 The process by which the "strange woman"/"harlot"* migrated, and has now been established

 as the apostacy centred in Rome is traced out in 'departure' - pages 1 & 2.
 This apostacy is

 termed"THE MOTHER OF HARLOTS AND ABOMINATIONS OF THE EARTH"-Rev.17v5.

 *the apostacy revealed in Judah and Israel was supported by "two women..who committed